Folkor1/CI_PP5_GoldenCoin/README.md

 ### Footer

-- Footer is fixed on the bottom and available across all pages of the app.
+- Footer is fixed at the bottom and available across all pages of the app.
-- Link to social media are available in the footer.
+- Links to social media are available in the footer.
 - Contact form is available in the footer.
 - Sell coins form is available in the footer.
 - Subscribe to mailing list is located in the footer.